raymondlo84/intel-extension-for-pytorch/examples/notebooks/README.md

 ### Run Jupyter Lab
 ```
-jupyter lab .
+jupyter lab examples/notebooks
 ```

-Then, run the notebook :)
+Then, open benchmark.ipynb and run the notebook :)